 {# 此时wordsArray将是 ["安企CMS", "提供", "高效灵活的", "内容管理"] #}

-It is worth noting that when the specified delimiter does not exist in the string,splitThe filter will not throw an error, but will return a single-element array containing the original string.
-In addition, if an empty string is passed as the delimiter tosplit[for example]split:""),it will be very similar tomake_listThis will split the string by each UTF-8 character.
+It is worth noting that when the specified delimiter does not exist in the string,splitThe filter will not throw an error, but will return an array with a single element containing the original string.
+Additionally, if an empty string is passed as a delimiter tosplitfor examplesplit:""),it will be very similar tomake_listSplitting strings into each UTF-8 character.
 But this is usually notsplitthe main design purpose.

-Applicable scenarios: splitThe filter is most suitable for processing strings that are structured and logically separated by specific symbols (such as commas, semicolons, pipes, spaces, etc.).It performs well in parsing user input, handling the saving of multi-valued fields in the background, and extracting specific information from text.
+Application scenarios: splitThe filter is best suited to process strings that are structured and have content separated by specific symbols (such as commas, semicolons, bars, spaces, etc.).It performs well in parsing user input, handling multi-value fields saved in the background, and extracting specific information from text.

-For example, if you want to display each character of a slogan independently:
+For example, if you want to display each character of a slogan individually:

 {% set slogan = "安企CMS,让网站更安全" %}